rrwick/Metagenomics-Index-Correction/README.md

 # Metagenomics Index Correction
 This repository contains a collection of scripts used to prepare, compare and analyse Centrifuge classifications using custom index databases, either based on default NCBI or [GTDB](http://gtdb.ecogenomic.org/) taxonomic systems.
-These scripts were used in the preparation of the Méric, Wick et al. (2019) manuscript entitled: "XXXXXX".
-Brief instructions are provided below each scripts.
+These scripts were used in the preparation of the Méric, Wick et al. (2019) manuscript entitled: _Correcting index databases greatly improves metagenomic classification performance_.
+Brief instructions are provided below for each of the scripts.

 ## How to run metagenomic classifications using custom indices based on NCBI or GTDB taxonomic definitions

 **Recommendations for [Centrifuge](http://www.ccb.jhu.edu/software/centrifuge/)** (recommended, used in the manuscript; follow link for instructions to install):